Earth's Habitat Change

 Pouchulu's London Bridge Project, London, UK, 1998, a living bridge (linear city on top) on legs (flats) over a road bridge, connecting the North with the South of London: waiting for sea level rise?
 Pencil, coloured pencils and oil on Canson.

-This has not been seriously considered, but classic architecture, from the Hellenistic times till the late 19th century was primarily a complex reality perceived and experienced from the point of view of the user.
-It is not possible to explain the approach to the Partenon, walking from the Propylaea, passing by minor temples, changing the angles of vision, preparing emotionally in complex intimate perceptions, to finally enter the Pathenon, where the Athenea goddess sculpture was standing, I repeat, it is not possible to explain it in any drawing or model representation: you had to walk, and that path was a procession in real time, at a particular moment in the afternoon, in a determined day, architecture was real.
+Classical architecture, from Hellenistic times till the late 19th century was primarily a complex reality perceived and experienced from the point of view of the user.
+It is not possible to explain the approach to the Parthenon, walking from the Propylaea, passing by minor temples, changing the angles of vision, preparing emotionally in complex intimate perception during minutes and hours, to finally enter the Pathenon, where Athenea goddess' sculpture was standing, I repeat, it is not possible to explain it in any drawing or model representation: you had to walk, and that path was a procession in real time, at a particular moment in the afternoon, in a determined day, architecture was real.
 We cannot recreate that in a screen, or in any virtual representation, even if we put a helmet and imagine we are there...we are not.
-Classic architecture had the complexity and beauty of reality, which in the Acroplis included the dramatic qualities of the air, the long perspectives and the effect of mist, the wind, the olive smell, flowers and the humidity of the stones.
+Classic architecture had the complexity and beauty of reality, which in the Acroplis included the dramatic qualities of the air, the long perspectives and the effect of mist, the wind, the olive smell, flowers and the humidity of the stones, sound echoes and ambience enhanced by some chords...

 Pouchulu's London Bridge Project, London, UK, 1998, the "belly" under the main platform, towards Southwark.
 Pencil, coloured pencils and oil on Canson.